Clever/http-science/README.md

 * job_number: If running multiple workers in parallel, give each one a unique number < total_jobs
 * total_jobs: Number of total jobs running in parallel
 * methods: The http methods we will forward
-* disallow_url_regex: Urls to ignore when analyzing correctness
+* disallow_url_regex: Urls to ignore when analyzing correctness, comma separated if multiple

 ## Vendoring